arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#billgates)) <a name='open'>Bill Gates Style Questions:</a>
 * What would happen if you put a mirror in a scanner?
+* Imagine there's a perfect clone of yourself.
+Imagine that that clone is your boss.
+Would you like to work for him/her?

 ####[[↑]](#snippets) <a name='open'>Questions about snippets of code:</a>